DataDog/integrations-core/docs/dev/new_check_howto.md

 ##### Example metadata config

-Our example integration doesn't send any metrics, so in this case we will leave it empty.
+Our example integration doesn't send any metrics, so in this case the generated `awesome/metadata.csv` remains empty.

 #### Service check file